 Apache via Server (app)

-The Macintosh Server app is a very useful front end for apache, especially for anyone who wants to create a website and test it locally before publishing.
+The [[https://itunes.apple.com/us/app/macos-server/id883878097][Macintosh Server App] is an inexpensive and very useful front end for Apache (and other services), especially for anyone who wants to create a website and test it locally before publishing.
 However, some of the more subtle capabilities of Apache are masked by this front-end.
 Here is some more info regarding administering a web server with the Macintosh Server app.

 Where are the .conf files for Server configured sites?

 How to set Apache to parse .html files with server side includes